nerotics/github-name-checker/README.md

 Github username checker, it checks if a name its used or not

 ## Note
-I'm adding proxy support when I'm not busy, so if you get rate-limited, use a VPN.
-Credits to [Matty](https://github.com/MattyTM) for file creation
+I'm adding proxy support when I'm not busy, so if you get rate-limited, use a VPN.\nCredits to [Matty](https://github.com/MattyTM) for file creation

 ## To do
 - [X] Proxy Support